moj-analytical-services/splink/docs/blog/posts/2023-05-24-latest_developments.md

 ## :soon: What's in the pipeline?

-:simple-adblock: Some more Blocking improvements
+* :simple-adblock:   More Blocking improvements
-:clipboard: Settings improvements
+* :clipboard:   Settings improvements
-:material-thumbs-up-down: Evaluation Framework
+* :material-thumbs-up-down:   Evaluation Framework